hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/environment.md

 > **NOTE:** In the example manifest shown above, the DigitalOcean provisioner requires a `region` and `token-secret` to be defined.

 ### `provider`
-This field is used to determine what provisioner should be utilized for an environment and **_must_** be used in conjunction with the `hobbyfarm.io/provisioner: external` annotation to set the external provisioner.
-See the [example manifest above](#environment-manifest-example) for a demonstration of this annotation.
+This field is used to determine what provider should be utilized for an environment.

-> **NOTE:** Current available options are `digitalocean` and `aws`.
+> **NOTE:** If using an [external provisioner](/docs/configuration/provisioners), this field is **_required_** and **_must_** be used in conjunction with the `hobbyfarm.io/provisioner: external` annotation to set the external provisioner.
+See the [example manifest above](#environment-manifest-example) for a demonstration of the `hobbyfarm.io/provisioner: external` annotation.

 > **NOTE:** An external provider must be installed separately from HobbyFarm.
 See the [Provisioner documentation](/docs/configuration/provisioners) for more information.

-#### Terraform Deprecation
+#### :warning: Terraform Deprecation :warning:
 The logic behind the `provider` field has changed.
-It was originally intended for use with Terraform for VM provisioning.
-The field originally informed HobbyFarm what Terraform module to use when provisioning.
-Since [Terraform is deprecated](/docs/configuration/provisioners/#terraform-provisioning), this field is now used to inform HobbyFarm what external provisioner to use for an environment.
+The field originally informed HobbyFarm what [Terraform provider](https://registry.terraform.io/browse/providers) to use when provisioning.
+Since [Terraform is deprecated](/docs/configuration/provisioners/#terraform-provisioning), the recommended use of this field is to inform HobbyFarm what external provisioner to use for an environment.

 ### `template_mapping`

 This field is a `map[string]string` allowing administrators to configure specific values for each VM template in use in the environment.
 Some common uses of this map are for elements such as instance size or AMI.

 The keys defined here are specific to the provisioner in use for the environment.
 Each provisioner may have specific values that are required.

 ### `ws_endpoint`

 This field defines which websocket (shell) endpoint should be used by end-user clients to open a shell to VMs provisioned in this environment.
 This field may be used in situations where a specific shell server needs to be utilized.
 An example of this may be an environment where the shell server needs to be in a DMZ in order to access VMs that are otherwise isolated from the main HobbyFarm install.